sufyanshk/BaderPostProcess/README.md

 Run the code as `./getBaderCharges.sh`

 # Disclaimer
-All codes are of their respective owners.
+Other interesting repositories can be found at [sufyanshk.github.io](https://sufyanshk.github.io) VASP (Vienna Ab-initio Simulation Package) can be found at [vasp.at](https://vasp.at) All codes are of their respective owners.
 No copyright infringement intended.
-Other interesting repositories can be found at [sufyanshk.github.io](https://sufyanshk.github.io)